Fort Wainwright MSTC debuts K-9 First Responder class

 |0

-This work, Fort Wainwright MSTC debuts K-9 First Responder class [Image 3 of 3], by Eve Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Wainwright MSTC debuts K-9 First Responder class, by Eve Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT